manishkr04/Django_Todo_Web_App/README.md

 ```bash
 $ git clone https://github.com/shreys7/django-todo.git
 ```

+Second thing you can do is create a virtual Environment if you want to run the code in specific version of Python.
+For that you can follow some of the command to listed below:
+ # virtualenv -p python3.7 env
+ # source env/bin/activate

 You will need django to be installed in you computer to run this app.
 Head over to https://www.djangoproject.com/download/ for the download guide

+# pip install django

 Once you have downloaded django, go to the cloned repo directory and run the following command

+# cd django-todo

 ```bash
 $ python manage.py makemigrations